 Employees are liable to pay taxes on income earned in or derived from Singapore.
-This includes salaries, bonuses, director's fees, commission, allowances and benefits-in-kind.
+This includes salaries, bonuses, director's fees, commission, allowances and benefits-in-kind, or salaries paid in-lieu of notice.
 Employment income that is not taxable includes payments for restrictive covenants, compensation for loss of office and sponsored outpatient treatment.